CommonsBuild/tec-info/wg-digest/⛩-transparency-2.md

 _12-Nov-21 03:50 PM_:

 hey @Zeptimus @iviangita we need to update this decision tracking list - is this something transparency could take on?
-Should be a good task for onboarding contributors too [https://docs.google.com/spreadsheets/d/12_PK_G9-gGxPOm-mdl5dlfdh9GSZGuI5gkTLkWlfNcY/edit#gid=0](https://docs.google.com/spreadsheets/d/12_PK_G9-gGxPOm-mdl5dlfdh9GSZGuI5gkTLkWlfNcY/edit#gid=0) (edited)
+Should be a good task for onboarding contributors too [https://docs.google.com/spreadsheets/d/12_PK_G9-gGxPOm-mdl5dlfdh9GSZGuI5gkTLkWlfNcY/

 TEC soft gov decision tracking